Carl-Vermooten/Carl-Vermooten/README.md

 - 👋 Hi, I’m @Carl-Vermooten.
-- 👀 I’m interested in web development.
+- 👀 I’m interested in development.
-- 🌱 I’m currently learning
+- 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on pretty much anything.
 - 📫 How to reach me: cvermooten@gmail.com